 Ready to join the Lockheed Martin team and make a difference?

-Applications for our 2019 mid-year graduate development program, the January 2020 Graduate Development Program and our 2019 mid-year 6-month paid Industry Based Learning placements will be open from Monday 18 February 2019 and will close 8 April 2019.
+Applications for our mid-year 2020 and February 2021 Graduate Development Program, and 6-month paid Industry Based Learning placements will be open from Monday 17 February 2020 and close on 10 April 2020.

 To apply, click through to AU Careers and review the early careers vacancies listed and submit your application – we understand you may wish to be considered for several of these exciting positions, so please apply to all of the roles and locations you are interested in.
 We will also be attending a number of university graduate fairs around Australia and hosting online discussions regarding our graduate program, so keep an eye on our social media posts on LinkedIn for all the details.

 Meet Helen, Lockheed Martin Australia’s new Graduate Software Engineer in the Human Factors team working on Australia’s Future Submarine Fleet.
 Helen is currently focused on understanding the proposed design of the Future Submarine’s Control Room and looking at ways the space can be optimised for Australia’s future submariners.

 “When I first heard about the Future Submarine Program, I knew this project would be great for me.
 I loved the idea of being involved in such a large and complex project, and submarines are pretty amazing!
 It has certainly been a wonderful opportunity to be involved so early on in the project,” said Helen.